notofonts/noto-fonts/FAQ.md

 ### What’s the difference between the UI and non-UI versions?

-These fonts were initially prepared for use in Android’s UI.
-They have tighter vertical metrics, and some glyphs that would therefore be clipped are redrawn to fit within the constrained space.
+The UI fonts were initially prepared for use in Android’s UI.
+They have tighter vertical metrics, and some glyphs that would be clipped are redrawn to fit within the constrained space.
 They can be used anywhere that has limited vertical space.
 There are no UI verions of scripts that do not need such adjustment, and the non-UI versions should be preferred for use in body text.

 ### What about Han unification?

 Whether or not Han unification is a good thing is really a moot point at this time.
 It’s a fact of life that needs to be worked with when designing fonts or text processing systems for the CJK languages.
 We are building fonts to be used in systems that exist now and that means working within the frameworks that exist.
 If somebody would like to change those frameworks then they should get involved with the standards bodies and contribute to the development of the standard and change the direction they are going.

 ### When will Google support Klingon / Elvish / etc.?